lucasheld/uptime-kuma-api/README.md

 ---
 uptime-kuma-api is a Python wrapper for the Uptime Kuma WebSocket API.

+This package was developed to configure Uptime Kuma with Ansible.
+The Ansible collection can be found at https://github.com/lucasheld/ansible-uptime-kuma.

 Installation
 ---
 uptime-kuma-api is available on the Python Package Index (PyPI).